mcaceresb/stata-gtools/docs/usage/glevelsof.md

             here.
 Only "%.#g|f" and "%#.#g|f" are accepted since this is formated internally in C.

+- `unsorted` Do not sort levels.
+This option is experimental and only affects the output when the input is not an integer (for integers, the levels are sorted internally regardless).
+While not sorting the levels is faster, `glevelsof` is typically used when the number of levels is small (10s, 100s, 1000s) and thus speed savings will be minimal.

 ### Gtools options

 (Note: These are common to every gtools command.)